opendocsg/slw-judgments-backfill/2016_SGHCR_5/report.md

 (1) Generally

-107    A good starting point is the recent decision of Belinda Ang Saw Ean J in _Li Siu Lun v Looi Kok Poh and another_ [2015] 4 SLR 667.
+107    A good starting point is the recent decision of Belinda Ang Saw Ean J in _Li Siu Lun v Looi Kok Poh and another_ <span class="citation">[2015] 4 SLR 667</span>.
 There, pursuant to his claim under the tort of conspiracy by unlawful means, the plaintiff sought, amongst other heads of damages, exemplary damages by reference to the second defendant’s reprehensible conduct.
 The plaintiff claimed that the second defendant had amended the plaintiff’s medical reports despite being aware that the plaintiff was contemplating legal proceedings against the first defendant and was likely to have used the medical records in court as corroborative evidence.

 108    Ang J observed, albeit tentatively, that Singapore law permits an award of exemplary damages in three narrow categories of cases, namely where (a) there is oppressive, arbitrary or unconstitutional action by servants of the government, (b) there is wrongful conduct which has been